alexguzun/cd-infrastructure/README.md

 ##TODO

 - Swarm
-    - use Docker 1.2 swarm
+    - use Docker 1.2 swarm.
+Waiting for https://github.com/ansible/ansible-modules-core/issues/4607
 - Jenkins
 	- create pipeline using Jenkinsfile
 	- automate the creation of slave